Track the success of your programs and initiatives

 How do Digital Badges work?

-Digital Badges are one of our most successful longitudinal tracking tools because they aren’t just good for data, they’re fun incentives for the student.
+Digital Badges are one of our most successful longitudinal tracking tools because they aren’t just good for data, they’re fun incentives for students and talent.
 Here’s how they work:

 - Create a custom digital badge that fits your unique needs or initiatives